f5devcentral/f5-velos-training/docs/velos_components_new.rst

   :align: center
   :scale: 50%

-The SSD is removable, but not field replaceable.
+The SSD is removable but not field replaceable.
 This allows customers who require that disks are destroyed before returning a blade for RMA have easy access to the SSD.

 .. image:: images/velos_components/image19.png
   :align: center